-Table 10 estimates the conditional probability of all units at a multi-unit site experiencing a LOOP if a LOOP occurs at one of the units.
-As shown in this table, a large portion of the LOOP events affect multiple units, which further reveals that unit-level LOOP events are not independent.
+Table 10 estimates the conditional probability of all units at a multi-unit site experiencing a LOOP if at least one unit experiences a LOOP.
+As shown in table 10, a large portion of the LOOP events affect multiple units, which further reveals that unit-level LOOP events are not independent.

-^b Treated as though all three units experienced a LOOP, although a 161-kV offsite power line remained available for Browns Ferry 3.
-The unit responded as though it, too, had experience a LOOP.
+b.
+Treated as though all three units experienced a LOOP, although a 161-kV offsite power line remained available for Browns Ferry 3.
+The unit responded as though it, too, had experienced a LOOP.
 The # of units affected is changed from two to three in this study.

-^c Reclassified in the 1987-2017 LOOP analysis from switchyard-centered to grid-related.
+c.
+Reclassified in the 1987-2017 LOOP analysis from switchyard-centered to grid-related.

-^d The number of units at the Millstone site is changed from three to two in this study.
+d.
+The number of units at the Millstone site is changed from three to two in this study.
 Millstone Unit 1 was decommissioned in June 1998.
-Any Millstone LOOP events that occurred after June 1998 should be treated as a dual-unit site instead of three-unit site.
+Any Millstone LOOP events that occurred after June 1998 should be treated as a dual-unit site instead of a threeunit site.